awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-python.md

 ## Step 5: Get Recommendations<a name="getting-started-python-get-recommendations"></a>

 After you create a campaign, you can use it to get recommendations\.
-For a code sample, see [Get Recommendations](getting-recommendations.md#recommendations)\.
+For a code sample, see [GetRecommendations](getting-real-time-recommendations.md#recommendations)\.

 ## \(Optional\) Explore the Amazon Personalize APIs with a Jupyter \(iPython\) Notebook<a name="gs-jupyter-notebook"></a>